Gary Barnacle: The 1980s (1981–1989)

-In 1983, he contributed to Catch as Catch Can by pop singer, Kim Wilde (whom he dated in the mid-1980s) and also to In Strict Tempo by Dave Ball and Private Dancer by Tina Turner.
+In 1983, he contributed to Catch as Catch Can by pop singer Kim Wilde (whom he dated in the mid-1980s) and also to In Strict Tempo by Dave Ball and Private Dancer by Tina Turner.
 Barnacle later toured in Europe with Turner and participated in the recording sessions of her 1989 album Foreign Affair.
-He also appeared on the 1983 edition of Drama of Exile by Nico, where he also played the drums, Right Now by The Creatures, Dalek I Love You's eponymous album, Jerky Versions of the Dream by Howard Devoto, Secret by Classix Nouveaux, Vocabulary by The Europeans, C'est C Bon by Carlene Carter, and Working with Fire and Steel by China Crisis, a collaboration that was repeated later in 1986 with the release of What Price Paradise.
+He also appeared on the 1983 edition of Drama of Exile by Nico, where he also played the drums, "Right Now" by Siouxsie Sioux's second band the Creatures, Dalek I Love You's eponymous album, Jerky Versions of the Dream by Howard Devoto, Secret by Classix Nouveaux, Vocabulary by the Europeans, C'est C Bon by Carlene Carter, and Working with Fire and Steel by China Crisis, a collaboration that was repeated later in 1986 with the release of What Price Paradise.
 The year ended with the publication of the soundtrack for Educating Rita.

 In 1984, Barnacle contributed to the recording sessions for This Is What You Want...
-This Is What You Get by Public Image Ltd, In the Long Grass by The Boomtown Rats, All the Rage by General Public, This Last Night in Sodom by Soft Cell, and Vermin in Ermine by Marc Almond and The Willing Sinners.
-He also performed on Olympia by Hong Kong Syndikat, Bite Black and Blues by Raoul and The Ruined, In on the off Beat by Hey!
+This Is What You Get by Public Image Ltd, In the Long Grass by the Boomtown Rats, All the Rage by General Public, This Last Night in Sodom by Soft Cell, and Vermin in Ermine by Marc Almond and the Willing Sinners.
+He also performed on Olympia by Hong Kong Syndikat, Bite Black and Blues by Raoul and the Ruined, In on the Off Beat by Hey!
 Elastica and Influences, a solo album by Mark King of Level 42.
 Barnacle began a long collaboration with Elvis Costello, for whom he provided saxophone for Goodbye Cruel World.
 He also appears on many of Costello's compilation albums.

-In 1985, Barnacle played in No Jacket Required, a solo album by Phil Collins, which sold over 25 million copies worldwide; he also played in Phantasmagoria by The Damned, Easy Pieces by Lloyd Cole and the Commotions, Some People by Belouis Some, The Dream Academy's eponymous debut album, Knights Like This by Peter Blegvad and Mad Not Mad by Madness.
+In 1985, Barnacle played on No Jacket Required, a solo album by Phil Collins, which sold over 25 million copies worldwide; he also played on Phantasmagoria by the Damned, Easy Pieces by Lloyd Cole and the Commotions, Some People by Belouis Some, the Dream Academy's eponymous debut album, Knights Like This by Peter Blegvad and Mad Not Mad by Madness.